Skip to content

 Student Admission: £6

-Literary Quiz (teams of 6 preferably) £12 per person (includes sandwiches)
+Literary Quiz (teams of 6 preferably) £7 per person

-There is a booking charge of 10% per ticket, which will be added to your purchase at checkout.
-(Student booking charge 60p.
-Friends booking charge 90p.)
+There is a booking charge of £1 per ticket, which will be added to your purchase at checkout.
 In common with most booking platforms, the ticketing site for Cedars Hall, Tixly, adds a booking /administration charge to the price of a ticket.

 How can I become a Friend of Wells Festival of Literature?